ECP-WarpX/picsar/Doxygen/README.md

 # Building the documentation

-In order to build the documentation, you need to first install.
+In order to build the documentation, you need to first install Doxygen and pandoc.

 Doxygen can be installed under Linux Debian by using
 ```
 apt-get install doxygen
 ```